-- First make sure your palm is dry.
-In a survey, sweaty palms is the number one “no-no.” Use a light dusting of powder on your palms before walking into the room, or in a pinch lightly brush your palm across your right hip just brushing your open palm on your clothes before extending it…
+- First, make sure your palm is dry.
+In a survey, sweaty palms are the number one “no-no.” Use a light dusting of powder on your palms before walking into the room, or in a pinch lightly brush your palm across your right hip just brushing your open palm on your clothes before extending it…

 - Right before or as your hands meet use an appropriate verbal statement, such as asking their name.
 I suggest saving the largest part of your smile until they say their name.
 When you smile while they are saying their name it nonverbally suggests that you are truly pleased to know them.

 - Use a solid grip, but not too firm and of course, take into account the strength of the other person!
 This isn’t arm-wrestling… there’s no need to crush their hand.
 And please no light or loose grip – it feels as if you are shaking hands with a corpse.